 This Code sets out CBC/Radio-Canada's Values and Ethical Principles, and certain Expected Behaviours.
-We are also expected not to engage in activities that may cause or contribute to reputational damage for the Corporation, even if they are not specifically mentioned in the Code.

-You will also find information on how to report a concern or a breach of the Code, as well as whom to contact for assistance or information.
+You'll also find information on how to report a concern or a breach of the Code, as well as who to contact for assistance or information.
 It also provides tools to help us navigate certain ethical situations.